Can you transfer files with Chrome Remote Desktop?

-How to transfer files using Chrome Remote Desktop?
+How to transfer files using Chrome Remote Desktop

 In this part, the specific steps of performing Google Chrome Remote Desktop file transfer will be introduced in detail.

 Step 1.
-On the host computer, open Chrome Remote Desktop download page.
+On the host computer, open the Chrome Remote Desktop download page.
 Click Remote Support first and then click the blue download button.

 Step 2.
 After automatically jumping to the chrome web store, click Add to Chrome to download Chrome Remote Desktop.